Nikskrtskrt/-MP2-Submission-x86-C-Interface-Programming-Project/README.md

 compare-based clamp, with no dependency between pixels.
-The jump from 10x10 to 100x100 to 1000x1000 tracks the ~100x growth in pixel count each step, showing the per-pixel cost stays flat as the image grows rather than degrading — no evidence of cache-related slowdown even at 1,000,000 pixels.
+The jump from 10x10 to 100x100 to 1000x1000 tracks the ~100x growth in pixel count each step, showing the per-pixel cost stays flat as the image grows rather than degrading, no evidence of cache-related slowdown even at 1,000,000 pixels.

 ## Video